* Soft Coated Wheaten Terrier Club of America (SCWTCA);

 Proper conformation, good health, and stable temperaments are our goals.
-We take breeding very seriously and every litter is planned with quality in mind.
+We take breeding very seriously and every litter is planned with health and quality in mind.
 We are proud of our dogs' lineage and hope to continue that success to better the breed.

 All of Inishmore puppies are bred to be show quality; however, that does not mean they are all required to go to show homes.
 In fact, Some of our puppies are placed in loving pet homes.